Updated April 2022

-Note: Clairmont Overlook, Sugar Bay House and Blue Vista come complete with spectacular views of the Bay!
+Note: Clairmont Overlook and Blue Vista come complete with spectacular views of the Bay!

-- Music to Wind down – Enjoy two free Sunset Jazz Concerts each month.
+Enjoy two free Sunset Jazz Concerts each month*.
 Again at the Fort in Christiansted on the last Friday of each month OR head out to the Frederiksted waterfront on the third Friday of each month to watch the sunset and enjoy a free concert in the park and then head out to dinner.
 Concert times are roughly 5:30 – 7:30pm.
-For monthly event information visit: Jazz in the Park (Christiansted) or Sunset Jazz (Frederiksted)
+For live music and events visit StCroixCalendar.com

-- Take a Leap – Another fun, free activity and a favorite pastime of local kids is jumping off the Frederiksted Pier.
+Another fun, free activity and a favorite pastime of local kids is jumping off the Frederiksted Pier.
 When cruise ships aren’t in port, the pier is open to the public.
-Walk past the information center out onto the main part of the pier, look for the ladder to the right.
+Walk past the information center out onto the main part of the pier, and look for the ladder to the right.
 Only recommended for strong swimmers as there are no lifeguards on duty.

-- Take a Hike – On St Croix’s easternmost end is a well-maintained hiking path that meanders down to one of the nicest beaches on the island – Jacks & Isaac’s Bay.
+On St Croix’s easternmost end is a well-maintained hiking path that meanders down to one of the nicest beaches on the island – Jacks & Isaac’s Bay.
 This is a self-guided hike with some breathtaking views, you’ll want to take lots of pictures!
 Carry in some water and snacks, but be sure to it all out!
-If you want to explore more of St Croix’s coastline and trails book a guided hike with Ay-Ay tours and learn about local plants, island history and folklore.
+If you want to explore more of St Croix’s coastline and trails book a guided hike with Ay-Ay tours and learn about local plants, island history, and folklore.

-- Hoist the Sails – During the winter months (roughly November through April) you’ll see the red sails of the Schooner Roseway sailing out of Gallows Bay Harbor.
+During the winter months (roughly November through March) you’ll see the red sails of the Schooner Roseway sailing out of Gallows Bay Harbor.
 Operated by the World Ocean School, a non-profit organization that teaches sailing and teamwork to school kids on St Croix in the winter and Boston in the summer, the Schooner Roseway is a fun family activity that funds a great cause.
 She has a rich history and is a registered U.S. National Historic Landmark.
 Learn all about her as you help the crew hoist her huge red sails.
 While out on the sea, you may see dolphins or even a whale!
-Visit World Ocean School for sailing dates, times and more information.
+Visit World Ocean School for sailing dates, times, and more information.

 Ready to book your trip?
 Check out our list of expertly managed, private vacation homes on St Croix to find the perfect getaway.